Estate Administration and Probate

 Probate legal fees are set by state law Ohio Probate Code Section 2113.35 and are determined based on the size of the probate estate as follows:

-• 2% for the remainder of the estate.
+• 3 % for the remainder of the probate assets, and

 The Personal Representative (i.e. Executor or Administrator) is also entitled to the statutory fee for their services.
 The Ohio Probate courts can order additional fees for more complicated cases or extraordinary services.
 There are also court costs and filing fees, document certification and recording fees, and property appraisal fees.